Running Assessments

 o Deload the area – orthotic therapy for best long-term outcomes.

-Scott our podiatrist has spent over 10 years working with athletic injuries of the lower limbs and has extended his knowledge completing is Introduction to Strength and Condition through ASCA and multiple running assessment and rehabilitation workshops.
+Our podiatrist hav spent over 10 years working with athletic injuries of the lower limbs and have extended their knowledge completing Strength and Condition workshops through ASCA and multiple running assessment and rehabilitation workshops.